 Cholera occurs in Africa, Asia, Central and South America, and more recently, in parts of the Caribbean.
 Cholera does not occur in the UK but is sometimes reported in returning overseas travellers.

 Health professionals should be alert to the possibility of cholera in those who have recently returned from an endemic area presenting with a severe watery diarrhoeal illness.

 Cholera is a notifiable disease in England and Wales.
 Health professionals must inform local health protection teams of suspected cases.

-More information about cholera is available from NHS Choices.
+More information about cholera is available from NHS.UK.